Ispica

 Ispica (Spaccafurnu, Hyspicae Fundus) is a city and comune in the south of Sicily, Italy.
-It is 30 km from Ragusa, 50 km from Syracuse, and 90 km away from La Valletta, on the coast of Malta.
+It is 30 km from Ragusa, 50 km from Syracuse, and 90 km away from Valletta, on the coast of Malta.
 The first mention in a document of Ispica occurred in 1093, in a list of churches and ecclesiastic departments for administrative purposes, but the territory has been colonized since the Bronze Age.